UPDATED! This list of resources was expanded and updated for 2018 to include nine new ad networks. Enjoy!

 Viewbox is a very interactive tool that lets you turn video content into compelling ads, which can then be served on Facebook, Twitter and other social platforms.
 You can also embed the videos on your own site or on other publishers’ websites to maximize your exposure.

 Plenty of Fish (PoF) is an online dating site that serves over three million active users.
 Since users have to fill out detailed profiles to join, the site’s ad network enables advertisers to carefully target prospective customers with CPM or CPC display ads based on the information they’ve provided.
 Overall, it’s a great place to test creatives for your target demographic before using them on other sites.

-YouTube is the most popular video sharing site in the world, and its advertising network is just as powerful.
+YouTube is the most popular video sharing site and the second largest search engine in the world, and its advertising network is just as powerful.
 YouTube advertisers can use the service to run highly engaging display or overlay ads in videos, in addition to targeting the people viewing your ads by demographics, topics, keywords and interests.

 21. Atlas Solutions

 Atlas Solutions is a Facebook affiliate.
 It’s a rich media advertising network with a variety of tools that help advertisers realize the best possible ROI from their campaigns.
 Atlas offers unique targeting options, allows you to reach the same customers across different devices and provides analytics to measure the impact of ads for offline conversions.
 It’s one to watch if you’d like to take advantage of Facebook’s user information without competing directly on the network.